muhammad-tarrab/Tarrab-Cybersecurity-Portfolio/Linux/Managing File Permissions in a Linux Environment.md

 #### 3. Change file permissions:
    - **Task One:** Check for files granting write permissions to others and adjust accordingly.
    - **Task Two:** Modify permissions of specific files based on the identified issues.
+   - **Task three:** Use the chmod command to change permissions of the project_m.txt file so that the group doesn’t have read or write permissions.
-   - **Task Three:** Address permissions on hidden files, ensuring proper access restrictions.
+   - **Task four:** Change file permissions on a hidden file
-   - **Task Four:** Evaluate and adjust permissions on directories as needed to enforce security policies.
+   - **Task five:** Change directory permissions***

-Throughout these tasks, permissions are modified using the `chmod` command, ensuring proper access control for users and groups while maintaining system integrity.
+***Throughout these tasks, permissions are modified using the `chmod` command, ensuring proper access control for users and groups while maintaining system integrity.***

 #### 1. Check file and directory details:
 #### 1.1 Navigate to the `projects` Directory